This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this blueberry Dutch baby recipe, check out our Leftover Ingredients Recipe Finder.

-• Vanilla Extract, Sugar, and Salt: These work together to add sweetness and enhance the flavor of the Dutch Baby.
+• Vanilla Extract, Sugar, and Salt: Add sweetness and enhance the flavor.

-• Blueberries: Fresh blueberries are ideal, but frozen work too (thaw slightly first).
-Feel free to get creative and use your favorite berries or even a combination!
-Consider using leftover blueberries in Blueberry Crumble, Baked Oatmeal, a Blueberry Muffin.
-For more inspiration, check out our Easy Berry Recipes for One.
+• Blueberries: Fresh is best, but frozen works (thaw slightly first).
+Try them in Blueberry Crumble, Baked Oatmeal, a Blueberry Muffin.
+More ideas in our Easy Berry Recipes for One.

-• Confectioners’ Sugar (Optional): A sprinkle of powdered sugar adds a nice finishing touch, but it’s entirely optional.
+• Confectioners’ Sugar (Optional): A light dusting adds a sweet finishing touch.

 Recipe Variations

-• Lemon Blueberry Dutch Baby: Add a squeeze of fresh lemon juice and a pinch of lemon zest to the batter for a bright and refreshing twist.
+• Lemon Blueberry Dutch Baby: Add a squeeze of fresh lemon juice and a little lemon zest to the batter.

-• Chocolate Chip Dutch Baby: Fold in a tablespoon or two of chocolate chips into the batter for a decadent treat.
+• Chocolate Chip Dutch Baby: Stir in a tablespoon or two of chocolate chips for a rich, sweet treat.

-• Spiced Pear and Walnut Dutch Baby: Swap the blueberries for thinly sliced pears tossed with brown sugar and a sprinkle of warming spices like nutmeg and ginger.
-Top with chopped walnuts for added texture and a nutty crunch.
+• Spiced Pear & Walnut Dutch Baby: Swap the blueberries for thinly sliced pears tossed with brown sugar, nutmeg, and ginger.
+Sprinkle with chopped walnuts for extra crunch.

 See the recipe box below for ingredient amounts and full recipe instructions.

-2. Whisk the Batter: In a separate bowl, whisk together 1 large egg, ¼ cup of milk, a splash of vanilla extract, and sugar.
-Once combined, whisk in the flour and a pinch of salt until just smooth.
+2. Make the Batter: In a bowl, whisk together 1 egg, ¼ cup milk, vanilla extract, and sugar.
+Once mixed, whisk in flour and a pinch of salt until smooth.

-3. Assemble and Bake: Carefully remove the hot skillet from the oven.
-Swirl the melted butter to coat the bottom and sides of the pan.
-Add ¼ cup of fresh blueberries to the bottom of the skillet and then gently pour the batter over the top of the berries.
-Bake the Dutch Baby for about 20 minutes, or until puffed and golden brown.
+3. Assemble and Bake: Carefully remove the hot skillet from the oven and swirl the melted butter to coat the bottom and sides.
+Add ¼ cup of blueberries, then pour the batter over the top.
+Bake for about 20 minutes, until puffed and golden brown.
+Enjoy as-is or with a drizzle of homemade pancake syrup.

 A mini dutch baby pancake cooked in a small skillet topped with blueberries and powdered sugar next to a glass of orange juice.